-- 16. On 26 January 1999, the Daily Mirror published a front-page story entitled "PRINCE'S BANK CRISIS", written once again by Oonagh Blackman and Gary Jones, which revealed confidential details of Prince Michael of Kent's bank account with Coutts & Co.
-The article suggested that he had incurred an unauthorized overdraft in the sum of £220,000 through his business Cantium Services, and was £2.5m in debt to his bank. - 17.
-A follow up story was published in the Daily Mirror the next day, on 27 January, again written by Ms Blackman and Mr Jones, which claimed the Prince had five years to clear his debts.
-The Claimants will refer to the fact that the newspaper was sufficiently confident in its story that it published it notwithstanding the fact, as it boasted in the article itself, that "Prince Michael denied yesterday owing Coutts money". - 18.
-In fact, this story was obtained illegally through the use by Mr Jones of private investigators Jonathan Rees and Southern Investigations.
-Mr Rees provided him with the numbers of three of the Prince's company's bank accounts, and had commissioned a known blagger (who had also worked for JJ Services and was later convicted of data theft offences in 2006) called John Gunning to blag private financial information from the bank. - 19.
+16. On 26 January 1999, the Daily Mirror published a front-page story entitled "PRINCE'S BANK CRISIS", written once again by Oonagh Blackman and Gary Jones, which revealed confidential details of Prince Michael of Kent's bank account with Coutts & Co.
+The article suggested that he had incurred an unauthorized overdraft in the sum of £220,000 through his business Cantium Services, and was £2.5m in debt to his bank.

+- 17. A follow up story was published in the Daily Mirror the next day, on 27 January, again written by Ms Blackman and Mr Jones, which claimed the Prince had five years to clear his debts.
+The Claimants will refer to the fact that the newspaper was sufficiently confident in its story that it published it notwithstanding the fact, as it boasted in the article itself, that "Prince Michael denied yesterday owing Coutts money". - In fact, this story was obtained illegally through the use by Mr Jones of private investigators Jonathan Rees and Southern Investigations.
+Mr Rees provided him with the numbers of three of the Prince's company's bank accounts, and had commissioned a known blagger (who had also worked for JJ Services and was later convicted of data theft offences in 2006) called John Gunning to blag private financial information from the bank.
+The Claimants will refer, in this regard, to the fact that Southern Investigations were used by MGN to obtain financial information for use in MGN's stories, and that the Editor at the time Piers Morgan and the Legal Department were well aware of this. - 19.
 Prince Michael then made a legal claim against MGN in relation to the story.
 As a result, in about April 1999, MGN's Legal Department sought confirmation through Mr Jones as to how Southern Investigations had obtained the information about the Prince's bank account and that it had been done by lawful means.
 Shortly after, MGN settled the claim and agreed to publish an apology to Prince Michael. - 20.
-In the circumstances, pending further disclosure, the Claimants will contend that the MGN Legal Department and the Board (which included Mr Partington and Mr Vickers) was or must have been made aware that private financial information had been unlawfully obtained by Southern Investigations and that the claim could not be defended by MGN since it could not rely upon or reveal this 'source' of information.
+In the circumstances, pending further disclosure, the Claimants will contend that the MGN Legal Department and the Board (which included Mr Partington and Mr Vickers) was or must have been made aware that private financial information had been unlawfully obtained by Southern Investigations and that the claim could not be defended by MGN since it could not rely upon or reveal this 'source' of information, and yet neither the Legal Department nor the Board took any steps to stop the continued use of such unlawful information gathering techniques by MGN journalists.